didalik/dak.org.qa-host/README.md

 ## How to host a QA hub

+To clone the QA hub from my Ubuntu box to yours:

+- clone this repo to your Ubuntu box and run `bin`

 ## How to get paid

 ### Getting paid for setting up a hub